CryptoMan21/bsycInstall/README.md

-# baysic(BSYC) Install
+# baisyc(BSYC) Install
-Script to install a baysic-Coin Masternode on Windows 10 and a Linux server running Ubuntu16.04
+Script to install a baisyc-Coin Masternode on Windows 10 and a Linux server running Ubuntu16.04